 - Go fishing

 This horrifying situation will not last however because it can’t.
 At a certain point – I don’t know when – Aussies will not allow and will no longer obey the unfreedoms placed on us currently for good reason.
-Aussie culture is based outside in the sunlight, and we remain principally sceptical, free individuals who distrust authority.
+Aussie culture is based outside in the sunlight and we remain principally sceptical, free living individuals who distrust authority and constraints imposed from without.
 We simply will not permit this arrangement for very long, no matter how well it suits a certain end of the political spectrum.

-Yet this is surely the first time ever that Aussies are being asked to contribute to the ‘war effort’ by staying home and doing nothing at all.
-Unfortunately, unlike India etc., we are facing winter not summer and therefore none of the humid, warm weather that helps protect life during wartime.
+Yet this is surely the first time Aussies are being asked to contribute to a ‘war effort’ by staying home and doing nothing.
+Unfortunately, unlike India, for example, we’re facing winter not summer, and therefore none of the humid, warm weather that helps protect life during wartime.

 PS: Subscribe to The Daily Wire if you know what’s good for you!

 DENNIS PRAGER reminded us recently of King Solomon.